csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - if $A \implies B$, *interpolant* $I$ satisfies $A\implies I$, $I \implies B$ and $I$ expressed only using variables common to $A$ and $B$
     - here, $A$ is model input, $B$ is prediction, $I$ is activation of some hidden layer
   - *Bayesian interpolant* show $P(A|B) \geq \alpha^2$ when $P(I|A) \geq \alpha$ and $P(B|I) \geq \alpha$
+- [Towards Axiomatic, Hierarchical, and Symbolic Explanation for Deep Models](https://arxiv.org/abs/2111.06206) (ren...zhang, 2021) - summarize DNN predictions as a DAG
+  - DAG can be further summarized into set of AND nodes followed by OR nodes

 ### dnn feature importance